 One tiny step at a time can change everything for you too!

 Discover the 7 Action Steps I took to launch my online business and book $11,000 in my first 3 months (while still seeing acupuncture clients and running my holistic clinic) by clicking here.

 Michelle McGlade, business mentor for women entrepreneurs in the health and wellness industry who desire to take the leap from local biz owner to online biz maven.
 She is the #1 International Best Selling author of Unstoppable: Strategies to Launch and Grow Your Holistic Practice.
 Connect with her at www.michellemcglade.com

-In 2015, I learned many things about myself and my ability to run my business.
+Last year, I learned many things about myself and my ability to run my business.
 The biggest thing I learned was embracing failure… and I actually loved it!
 I failed in my business and at first I was sad, but I realized this really was my first attempt in learning something new.

 Failure is such a negative word and we try to avoid it, but the moment you embrace it, step back, and look at what happened, you quickly learn that this is the opportunity to make changes and go bigger than before.
 I failed in 2015, but now I am much better for it!

 Phylecia Jones is an energetic and passionate budgeting nerd!
 She is the CFO and Founder of Keep Up with Mrs. Jones where she is on a mission to change the lives of women entrepreneurs, one budget at a time.
 Her smart money moves have allowed her to reach a near 7-figure personal net worth, ‘retire’ at the age of 36 years old and start a new chapter in her life.
 She now mentors solo-preneurs on being confident and smart with their money.
 In her down time, Phylecia loves to travel and reads the occasional Batman comic book.
 Learn more about here at www.KeepUpWithMrsJones.com.